larryhastings/correlate/README.md

 #### The Match Boiler Reused For Fuzzy Key Scoring

-Once my first version of the "match boiler" was done, I realized I could reuse it for boiling down all fuzzy key matches, too.
+Once my first version of the "match boiler" was done, I realized I could reuse it for boiling down all fuzzy key matches too.
 Fuzzy key matches already used basically the same "greedy" algorithm that were used for matches, and I realized the same corner case existed here too.